APImetrics/APIm-CLI/docs/config.md

 ## `apimetrics config org set`

-Set the current working organization.
+Change the Organization the CLI is working in.

 ```
 USAGE
   $ apimetrics config org set [--json] [-o <value>]

 FLAGS
-  -o, --org-id=<value>  ID of org to set to.
+  -o, --org-id=<value>  ID of org to switch to.
+Can be found on the Organization Settings web page.
+Alternatively, you
+                        may omit this flag and select your organization interactively.

 GLOBAL FLAGS
   --json  Format output as json.

 DESCRIPTION
-  Set the current working organization.
+  Change the Organization the CLI is working in.

 EXAMPLES
   $ apimetrics config org set  --org-id abccorp